GuiWukai/react-back-to-top-button/README.md

 # React-back-to-top-button

-A React higher-order component that scrolls back to the top.
+A React component that scrolls back to the top.

 ## Installation